grimm-co/killerbeez/IPT.md

 As compared to basic block transitions, this implementation may overestimate which execution traces are consider interesting.
 For instance, imagine two
-executions: run A and run B. If run B's execute trace is a subset of run A's execution trace, our implementation will report it as being interesting, despite a basic block transition based instrumentation not reporting it as interesting.
+executions: run A and run B. If run B's execution trace is a subset of run A's execution trace, our implementation will report it as being interesting, despite a basic block transition based instrumentation not reporting it as interesting.
 Run B may or may not be interesting depending on the specific code being executed.
-For instance, run B doesn't exercise any more code, so it may not be interesting, however if a bug in the program can only be exercised by not executing a specific piece of code, or executing it fewer times, run B may be interesting.
+For instance, run B doesn't exercise any additional code, so it may not be interesting, however if a bug in the program can only be exercised by not executing a specific piece of code, or executing it fewer times, run B may be interesting.